 HAA — nurturing artistic and educational works that speak to local, national and international issues

-In post-production, this feature documentary about the complex neurological disease MIGRAINE, and the consequences for close to a billion people living in its grip, delves into our attitudes about pain and stigma while illuminating how deeply a neglected illness can influence us.
-Help filmmakers Susanna Styron and Jacki Ochs complete this groundbreaking film.
+Watch for the 2018 release of OUT OF MY HEAD, the feature documentary about the mysterious and misunderstood neurological disease migraine.
+This film, which exposes the consequences for close to a billion people of living in the grip of migraine, delves into our attitudes about pain and stigma while illuminating how deeply a neglected illness can influence us.
+Help filmmakers Susanna Styron and Jacki Ochs launch this groundbreaking film.

 Director Kristi Zea chronicles groundbreaking artist Elizabeth Murray's rise from childhood impoverishment through single motherhood to maverick painter.
 With narration contributed by Meryl Streep, the film opened to sold-out audiences at the Whitney Museum as part of its Tribeca Film Festival premiere in April.
-Critical funds are needed to license art and music, and create deliverables, for worldwide distribution beyond the festival circuit.
+Critical funds are needed for educational distribution.
 Join us and support and celebrate women in the arts.